rikeardi/iperf3/README.md

 The installation is done in the following steps:
 1. Acquiring the container tar file
 2. Installing the container to the device
-3. Starting the container
+3. Using the container
+4. Protecting the container with an ACL

+### 1. Acquiring the Tar file

-For the first step, there are multiple ways to achieve that.
+For the first step, there are multiple ways to achieve the result.

 #### Easiest

 Just download my ready-to-use tar file from releases: [iperf3.tar](https://github.com/rikeardi/iperf3/releases/download/alpine-3.20.3_iperf3-3.17.1-r0/iperf3.tar).

 If You trust my word, that is.
 As a common caution you should not install software on your network without verifying the code.
+I do promise though, that what you see is what you get with this one.

 #### Bit more hands-on